DjangoGirls/organizer-manual/conferences/README.md

 ### Warnings

 * Do not leave the booth unattended!
 Depending on the conference, you might be able to leave basic swag overnight, but anything that is worth money like swag for sale, monitors, and tip jar (with money of course) must be either watched by someone at the booth or taken with you when you leave.
 * Don't waste money on foody swag, and don't be tempted to give away shirts or bags.
-Unlike the big corporations, we are operating independently and on a donation basis, and conferences provide enough food to all attendies that we don't need to supplament it!
+Unlike the big corporations, we are operating independently and on a donation basis, and conferences provide enough food to all attendies that we don't need to supplement it!
 * Don't let people leave their bags, jackets, or laptops in the booth unless they are on shift and can fit their items under the table or somewhere hidden.
 You might end up with a closet more than a booth!
 * Keep the table tidy!
 Cups, cans, bottles, unfinished food...
 They look a mess and clutter the table.